What is Financial Aid?

 - Private loans - Private educational loans have different terms and conditions compared to Federal Direct student loans.
 To better your search and obtain competitive interest rates we highly advise you to compare current Federal Direct student loan options prior to seeking private funding.

 CSU Net Price & Cost Calculator (CSUNPCC)

-Use CSUCC to get an estimate of your financial aid eligibility.
-CSUNPCC is a free service designed for high school and college students (freshman through senior) and is offered through the CSU Mentor website.
-NOTE: The use of CSUCC does not constitute an actual application for financial aid.
+NOTE: The use of the net price calculator does not constitute an actual application for financial aid.
 To receive financial aid from a California State University campus, you must complete either the Free Application for Federal Student Aid (FAFSA) or the California Dream Act (CDA) Application.
 See How to Apply.